Technology

 Practice 3: Choose a secure integration strategy

-To mitigate risks associated with connecting disparate systems, applications, or networks, it’s essential to choose a secure integration strategy.
+To mitigate risks associated with connecting disparate systems, applications, or networks in the financial sector, it’s essential to choose a secure integration strategy.
 It ensures that sensitive data transferred between systems remains protected from unauthorized access or interception.
 Organizations can safeguard data integrity and confidentiality by implementing encryption, access controls, and secure communication protocols.

 We always have contractual obligations with third-party systems or services we integrate with, so such integrations are unlikely to pose any threats.
 We also implement authentication mechanisms like token-based and permission-based authentication to protect valuable data and secure its transfer.
 To identify vulnerabilities in dependencies, we use Dependabot.
 It scans the default branch of the repository to detect insecure dependencies and sends alerts so that a package is updated to a secure version or replaced with a secure alternative.